jeka-dev/jeka/docs/reference/api-project.md

 # Project API

-The Jeka Project API provides a high-level interface for building Java/JVM projects.
-At the heart of this API is the `JkProject` class, which acts as the central entry point for performing build tasks.
+The **Jeka Project API** provides a high-level interface for building Java/JVM projects.
+At the core of this API is the `JkProject` class, which serves as the central entry point for performing build tasks.

 ## Classes

-Its core classes are located in the `dev.jeka.core.api.project` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/project).
+The classes are located in the `dev.jeka.core.api.project` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/project).

-### `JkProject` class
+### **`JkProject` Class**

-This class contains all the necessary definitions for building a JVM project, including source locations, build output, testing, packaging (e.g., creating JAR files), compiler settings, dependencies, and more.
+The `JkProject` class contains all the essential definitions for building a JVM project, including source locations, build output, testing, packaging (e.g., creating JAR files), compiler settings, dependencies, and more.

-This class is designed with numerous extension points, making it highly flexible for incorporating specific or custom build behaviors.
+Designed with multiple extension points, it provides flexibility for integrating custom or specific build behaviors.

-To handle all of these concerns efficiently, the class is designed with a detailed structure as follows:
+To manage all of these concerns efficiently, the class is structured as follows:

 ```
 project